Slate Falls Property

 Mineralized showings identified on the Property include the Carpenter, Fly, FTM, J. Loon, L1, L15, Path, Sanderson, and Trail Zones.
 These occurrences are part of the Slate Falls Deformation Zone and extend for over 10 km in strike and 1.5 km in width within the Property's boundaries.
 All showings host high-grade Au-Ag mineralization and are related to regional fold axes and structures that provide traps for mineralizing fluids (see maps below).

 The Property has seen sporadic exploration starting in the 1920s after the gold discoveries at Red Lake and Pickle Lake.
-GoldON's exploration efforts to date have focused on a few of the Property's historical high-grade gold and silver showings.
-Highlights of the latest fieldwork include mapping and sampling that returned up to 331.76 grams per tonne (g/t) Au and 3,025 g/t Ag from grab sampling of the shear-hosted polymetallic quartz veins at the Trail and Sanderson Zones (See news release of June 25, 2019).
+GoldON's exploration efforts have focused on a few of the Property's historical high-grade gold and silver showings.
+Highlights of the latest fieldwork include mapping and sampling that returned up to 331.76 g/t Au and 3,025 g/t Ag from grab sampling of the shear-hosted polymetallic quartz veins at the Trail and Sanderson Zones (See news release of June 25, 2019).
 This was followed by an eight-hole diamond drilling program to further investigate the Au-Ag mineralization at the Trail and Sanderson Zones where the best result was a narrow interval of 78.5 g/t Au and 73.7 g/t Ag over 0.24 metres at Sanderson East (See news release of February 25, 2020).

 After the 2020 drilling program, it was decided to take a broader more detailed look at the entire Property to better understand the intricate structure, folding, shearing, and faulting that has been mapped.
 This broader look included hiring Prospectair Geosurveys to complete a new high-resolution heliborne magnetic (MAG) survey (See Figures 2 and 3 above for a comparison of historical and 2020 MAG surveys), and then hiring Orix Geoscience to complete a structural study incorporating the 2020 MAG survey data with all known lithological and mineralogical information and structural measurements.